 About the Program

-Our current cohort consists of 21 law professors from around the United States.
+Our current cohort consists of 23 law professors at universities across the United States.
 Read about the program in The New York Times.

-- Meet periodically with their university counsel and communications department
+Meet periodically with their university counsel and communications department, ideally once per semester

-- Allow CSLDF to add their contact information to our website
+Allow your contact information to be added to our website

-We’ll provide Campus Reps with materials to help them understand the legal issues facing scientists and prepare to support scientists; participants will also receive ongoing support from CSLDF.
+We provide Campus Reps with training and materials to help them prepare to support scientists.
+Participants also receive ongoing support from CSLDF.

 Find Your Campus Rep